bombasticSlacks/Aspirant/Game/Strength.md

 ---
 ## Strength

 Measures how strong your character is.
-Influences [Max Toxicity](Stats#Max%20Toxicity) and melee weapon damage.
+Influences [Backpack](Storage#Backpack) carry weight.

 It can be honed to better perform the [Skills](Skills):
 ### Athletics